 Q&A Regarding Warrants

-Occidental is issuing warrants as a distribution on the common stock to provide value to our existing stockholders.
+Occidental issued warrants as a distribution on the common stock to provide value to our existing stockholders.
 Occidental has taken significant actions to address the issues created by the protracted downturn associated with the COVID-19 pandemic and the decline in oil prices in the first half of 2020, including the pursuit of divestitures of assets not as directly impacted by the decline in commodity prices, aggressive cost reductions and the difficult decision to significantly reduce the common dividend.
 Occidental has been clear in its prioritization of liquidity, addressing near-term maturities and balance sheet repair.
-The warrants will allow our common stockholders the opportunity to acquire additional common stock in the future at what Occidental believes will be an attractive price.
+The warrants allow our common stockholders the opportunity to acquire additional common stock in the future at what Occidental believes will be an attractive price.
 Recipients also may sell the warrants they receive to achieve immediate value.

 2. Does this distribution mean that Occidental is changing its dividend policy?